filmhubhq/filmhubhq.github.io/one-sheets/filmfestivals.md

 {: .page-header }
 # How Filmhub works

-Filmhub operates on a revenue share basis, we get 20% of what your earn through Filmhub.
-You get 80%.
+Filmhub operates on a revenue share basis, Filmmakers keep all of their rights and retain 80% of revenue generated.
+Filmhub's only compensation is 20% revenue share.
 There are no other fees.
 * Free upload of films to Filmhub through our simple online portal.
 * Free storage of all assets
 * Free QC of content to ensure technical sufficiency